Active reporting of Japanese asteroid exploration results… Korea is ‘quiet’

 A soil sample from the asteroid ‘Ryugu’ revealed last year.
 Eight research teams around the world are analyzing soil samples from Ryugu collected by Hayabusa2.
 Courtesy of Nature Astronomy

 The Japanese space probe ‘Hayabusa 2’ collects from the asteroid ‘Ryugu’ and analyzes the samples brought to Earth in December 2020.
-Research results are coming out one after another.
+Research results are coming out one following another.
 Earlier this month, Japanese researchers announced that they had found at least 20 amino acids, including glycine and glutamic acid, in Ryugu samples.
 By proving the existence of amino acids in celestial bodies other than Earth, it provided a clue to the origin of life on Earth.
 On the 10th, the international scientific journal Science published the results of Ryugu surface analysis, which helps to understand the process of solar system formation.

 Citing the Ministry of Education, Culture, Sports, Science and Technology earlier this month, Japanese media reported that more than 20 amino acids were found in soil samples brought by Hayabusa II from Ryugu.
 Currently, eight research teams are conducting sample analysis, and the detailed analysis results are summarized and published before being published as a thesis.
 It is interpreted that the result of a long-running asteroid exploration project is to be presented to researchers around the world at an early stage and to be imprinted as a successful asteroid exploration project.

 The Japan Aerospace Research and Development Organization (JAXA) published the results of a comprehensive analysis of the asteroid Ryugu sample in the international scientific journal ‘Science’ on the 10th (local time).
 As a result of analysis by an international joint research team led by researchers at Tokyo Institute of Technology, it was confirmed that the Ryugu sample was chemically similar to the ‘CI chondrite’ meteorite that fell on Ibuna, Tanzania in 1938.
-The CI chondrite meteorite, a rare meteorite of which fewer than 10 have been discovered so far, is believed to be the earliest forming material of the solar system about 4.6 billion years ago.
-The research team said, “The Ryugu sample was analyzed to have been formed by contact with melted ice water less than 5 million years after the formation of the solar system. ” he said.
+The CI chondrite meteorite, a rare meteorite of which fewer than 10 have been discovered so far, is believed to be the earliest forming material of the solar system regarding 4.6 billion years ago.
+The research team said, “The Ryugu sample was analyzed to have been formed by contact with melted ice water less than 5 million years following the formation of the solar system. ” he said.

 ○ Domestic flight exploration of asteroid ‘Apophis’